113578/House-Prices-Blended-models-solution/README.md

-# Kaggle-House-Price
+# Kaggle: House Price.

-My approach to the infamous Kaggle competition.
+My approach to the infamous Kaggle competition that put me in the top 16%.